catonetworks/cato-api-explorer/README.md

 1. Use **docker-compose** to bring up the container:
    - `host# docker compose up -d`

-You can modify the ports mapped by the sample **docker-compose.yml** file if you'd prefer to run HTTP and HTTPS traffic on ports other than 8080 and 8443, respectively, on your system.

-## Accessing the UI

-Once the container has been started, you can simply access the UI by navigating to <http://localhost:8080>.
-If you've chosen an alternate port other than 8080, be sure to connect to it instead.

-## Initial Configuration
+## Initial GUI Configuration

-Under the Settings tab, add your API keys to authenticate.
+Under the Settings tab, create add an existing API key to authenticate.
+[CLICK HERE](https://support.catonetworks.com/hc/en-us/articles/4413280536081-Generating-API-Keys-for-the-Cato-API) to learn how to create an API key in the Cato Management Application (CMA).

 ## Troubleshooting